Strength & Conditioning Staff Page

 Tommy Sheehan is in his 13th year as a full-time athletics department staff member, his 12th as Director of Strength and Conditioning.
-In that position, he supervises a two-person staff in all aspects of strength and conditioning for Columbia’s 31 intercollegiate teams.
+In that position, he supervises a staff in all aspects of strength and conditioning for Columbia’s 31 intercollegiate teams.

 Well-known throughout the strength and conditioning profession, he was asked to produce an instructional DVD during the past year for the Cleveland Indians, on movement training in an off-season conditioning program.
 It was shot at the Indians’ Jacobs Field and distributed to the players in the Cleveland system.